Feb. 1, 2019

 Queering the new masculinities

 One of Krause’s colleagues at the Centre for Sexuality, Nolan Hill, is equally concerned with the power dynamics of masculine traditions.
-Hill runs a program at the Centre for Sexuality called “Totally Out Right,” which focuses on health and leadership issues for queer, bisexual, gay, and Two-Spirit men who are either cisgender or transgender.
+Hill runs a program at the Centre for Sexuality called “Totally Out Right,” which focuses on health and leadership issues for cisgender or transgender queer, bisexual, gay, and Two-Spirit men.
 As a long-standing advocate for the Calgary queer community, Hill sees the changing concept of masculinity from a unique perspective.

 “As a gay man and a queer man, my relationship with masculinity is quite complicated,” says Hill (BA, Women's Studies, '19).
 “I think that for folks in the queer community who identify as male, there is a lot of relief that the concept of masculinity is being revisited.”
 Hill is glad to see masculinity loosening its grip on traits like strength, power and dominance.

 “We’re seeing more conversations about masculinity evolving,” says Hill.
 “But we’re still coming up against those very dominant ideals.”
 Hill cites LGBTQ rights as an area where concrete progress has been made.
 “The high-level discourse is changing, but is life on the ground for, say, trans people, really any better?
 Maybe not.”

 Hill raises the example of a recent Tweet in which a father paints his fingernails as a show of support to his gender-creative child.
 “The story suggests a wonderfully accepting attitude,” says Hill.
 “But the reality is that there are still guys painting their nails, presenting a non-conforming type of masculinity, and they are being harassed every day.”